Harry Towb: Early life and career

+He then appeared on stage with a touring theatre company in Ireland, and in repertory theatre in England.
+His first London appearance was in 1950 in The Gentle Gunman.
+After a number of years with the Royal Shakespeare Company, he joined the Royal National Theatre company in 1979, first playing Charley in Death of a Salesman.
+There, in 1982, he appeared in Richard Eyre's productions of The Beggar's Opera, Guys and Dolls, and Bertolt Brecht's Schweyk in the Second World War, as well as The Prince of Homburg, directed by John Burgess.

+Towb regularly appeared in musical theatre including a role in the musical adaptation of Bar Mitzvah Boy.
+He performed in the 1983 original London production of the hit stage musical Little Shop of Horrors, based on Roger Corman's low-budget horror movie, which starred the original American lead Ellen Greene.
+In 1989, he appeared in a London revival of the musical Anything Goes opposite Elaine Paige and Bernard Cribbins.
+He also appeared in A Funny Thing Happened on the Way to the Forum at the National Theatre in 2004.

+Television

-He made numerous appearances on UK television including popular UK TV series Callan, the Ronald Howard led Sherlock Holmes, The Avengers, Home James!, Casualty, The Bill, Minder, Doctor Who, The Saint, and Heartbeat.
+He was a cast member of ITV's first comedy, The Army Game (1957 – 1961).
+He made numerous appearances on UK television, including popular series Callan, the Ronald Howard-led Sherlock Holmes, The Avengers, Home James!, Casualty, The Bill, Minder, Crown Court, Doctor Who, The Saint, and Heartbeat.

+Harry Towb was also a regular presenter on the BBC Schools' programme You and Me featuring with Cosmo and Dibs.
+In the late 1970s, Towb appeared in a series of TV commercials advertising Younger's Tartan Special beer, which were shown on heavy rotation in Scotland.

+Film

 His film appearances include Above Us the Waves (1955), The Blue Max (1966), Prudence and the Pill (1968), Patton (1970) and Lamb (1985).
-In 1959 he appeared in a radio episode of Hancock's Half Hour, "Fred's Pie Stall".
 In December 2008, Towb appeared in two episodes of the BBC soap opera EastEnders as David, Janine Butcher's fiancé.
 He also appeared on the long-running BBC music hall show, The Good Old Days.

-Harry Towb was also a regular presenter on the BBC Schools' programme You and Me featuring with Cosmo and Dibs.
-In the late 1970s, Towb appeared in a series of TV commercials advertising Younger's Tartan Special beer, which were shown on very heavy rotation in Scotland.

-He appeared in the 1983 London production of the hit stage musical Little Shop of Horrors, starring the original American lead Ellen Greene, based on Roger Corman's low-budget horror movie.
+Radio

+In 1959 he appeared in a radio episode of Hancock's Half Hour, "Fred's Pie Stall".

 Personal life

-Harry Towb was married to the actress Diana Hoddinott, with whom he had three children.
-He died at his home in London from complications due to cancer.
+Towb was married to the actress Diana Hoddinott, with whom he had three children.
+He died at his home in London in 2009 from complications due to cancer.
 As his obituary in The Times said, "Asked, once, why he had become an actor, Harry Towb said it was because he had always wanted to be someone else."
 His "being fascinated by others... made him one of the finest character actors of his day", The Times continued.
 Towb, said one critic, "can be relied upon to add distinction to any production".
 Towb continued to identify with his Jewish background, and in 1983 recorded a documentary, Odd Men In, about Belfast's Jewish community.
 He would describe his interview with Belfast-born Chaim Herzog for this documentary as his proudest moment.